Cuprate/cuprate/books/user/src/introduction.md

 ## How to see status of `cuprated`?
 In the terminal running `cuprated`, type `status`.

-Use the `help` to see the full list of commands.
+Use the `help` command to see the full list of commands.

 ## How to tell `cuprated` is fully synced?
 `cuprated` emits a message when it is fully synced: `synchronised with the network`.